 Building an e-commerce site: the key questions¶

 When building an e-commerce site, there are several components whose implementation is strongly domain-specific.
 That is, every site will have different requirements for how such a component should operate.
-As such, these components cannot easily be modeled using a generic system - no configurable system will be able to accurately capture all the domain-specific behaviour required.
+As such, these components cannot easily be modelled using a generic system - no configurable system will be able to accurately capture all the domain-specific behaviour required.

 The design philosophy of Oscar is to not make a decision for you here, but to provide the foundations upon which any domain logic can be implemented, no matter how complex.